SESYNC-ci/CSI-2015/Lessons/R/tidyr_dplyr.md

 -   each observation forms a row; and
 -   each type of observational unit forms a table. ([ref](http://www.jstatsoft.org/v59/i10/paper))

 These guidelines may look familiar now, as similar ideas form the basis of good database design.
 The tables in our sample dataset (*surveys*, *species* and *plots*) are already in a tidy format.
-Let"s consider a different examples where the counts of three species are recorded for each day in a week:
+Let's consider a different examples where the counts of three species are recorded for each day in a week:

 ``` r
 counts_df <- data.frame(